Guinness World Record Attempt!

 Update 10/5/19: A high school friend from update NY mailed me tickets from NY & FL that she had collected from several people.
 Thank you Melody!
 I'm grateful for every single ticket.

 Update 10/3/19: I advertised in my subdivision's newsletter and one of the residents dropped off boxes of tickets; probably several thousand tickets.
-It will probably take me weeks to go through the tickets and dry them each out.
+I dry out every lottery ticket before bundling the same-sized tickets in groups of 100.
+Four to five thousand tickets fit into each storage box.

 Remember: Whether you only have a few tickets or hundreds, I'm grateful for each ticket.